 The Sydney 2050 Community Engagement Insights Report revealed our community seeks a safe, sustainable, green and walkable city.
-Community session snapshots revealed aspirations for: a city with fewer cars and more active transport (walking and bike path networks); a city that is green with trees and plants, has quality public spaces, has active libraries and has safe spaces, better street lighting; and the capacity to support a growing population.
-The works program funded by this Plan will deliver facilities that address these issues.
+Community session snapshots revealed aspirations for: a city with fewer cars and more active transport (walking and bike path networks); a city that is green with trees and plants, has quality public spaces, has active libraries and has safe spaces, better street lighting; and the capacity to support a growing population. [end of sub-heading and text (in red)]